GriyataMansyah/Zamara-Application/README.md

 installation :

-Clone repo or download
+1.Clone repo or download

-Extract the file "Zamara.zip'
+2.Extract the file "Zamara.zip'

-Import 'Zamara.sql' into phpmyadmin
+3.Import 'Zamara.sql' into phpmyadmin

-Connect the connection to the database by replacing the connection in the 'connection.php' file If you use hosting, don't forget to replace the domain in the .htaccess file After the installation is complete, please log in via the following account: Admin (Username : Admin , Password : Admin) After logging into the admin account, you can create various accounts with different roles.
+4.Connect the connection to the database by replacing the connection in the 'connection.php' file

+5.If you use hosting, don't forget to replace the domain in the .htaccess file

+6.After the installation is complete, please log in via the following account: Admin (Username : Admin , Password : Admin)

+7.After logging into the admin account, you can create various accounts with different roles.